TL;DR

 - Convenience and Control: Banking schedules are notoriously unpredictable.
 PMI provides the flexibility to schedule appointments and treatments around work commitments, including evenings and weekends.
 It also offers a greater choice of specialists and leading private hospitals.

-- Peace of Mind for Families: For many, ensuring their family has the same rapid access to healthcare is a powerful motivator.
+- Peace of Mind for Families: For many, ensuring their family has the same faster access, where available, to healthcare is a powerful motivator.
 Most policies allow for the inclusion of a partner and children.

 - High Earning Potential: While a significant expense, the cost of PMI is often manageable for those in the financial sector, viewed as a worthwhile investment in their most important asset: their health.

-As an FCA-authorised expert with over 900,000 policies arranged, WeCovr understands the unique pressures of the UK's financial sector.
+As an insurance intermediary with over 1,000,000 policies arranged, WeCovr understands the unique pressures of the UK's financial sector.
 This guide explores why private medical insurance is a vital consideration for bankers, offering a path to swift, high-quality healthcare that complements the invaluable services of the NHS.

 Why bankers often consider private health cover